Raniz85/raniz.blog/src/posts/devcontainers1/index.md

 ```

 This now means that our host user doesn't really have ownership of files created inside the container.
 For me, that is a
-problem and the solution to that is to make the user inside the container have the effective UID be the same as that
+problem and the solution to that is to make the UID of the user inside the container be the same as that of the host
-of the host user.
+user.

 To do this we need to do two things: